bharathkreddy/nodetestbuilds/README.md

     docker run -d -p 8000:8000 -v nodeenvappfiles:/app/files --rm --name brk8000 node:env8000</code></br>
     - Option 3: Pass env variable at run time to run any of above two images but with --env-file or -e flags.
     `docker run -d -p 12000:12000 -v nodeenvappfiles:/app/files --env-file ./.env --rm --name brk12000 node:env8000`

+# NETWORKING
+1. Docker to internet traffic is allways on.
+2. Docker to host (mongo running locally)
+    - can talk to local host by using `host.docker.internal` to graph local hosts ip address.
+This would not work on linux as this is a dns entry that is added while installing docker desktop on macos and windows.
+Linux natively uses docker engine and might not have this dns entry.
+    - on Linux use this instead
+    `docker run --network host -p 12000:3000 myapp_image`
+    - this causes docker to use same network as host and might cause port conflicts and causes docker to loose network isolation and is a security threat.
+3. Contrainer to contrainer communication.
+    - create network `docker network create my_network`
+    - run all docker images on this network `docker run --network my_network`
+    - reference container name wherever you want to connect to a container the name will resolve to its IP address if both containers are part of same network.
+    - We need not expose any port on mongo in this case and communication happens freely as long as both containers are in same network.